Nursery Day

 Science, Technology, Engineering and Music (STEM)

-STEM sessions are held twice per week.
+STEM stands for science, technology, engineering and mathematics.
+We teach STEM daily through our provision but also have a weekly focus.
+We believe that each child should be given the opportunity to be curious, explore, problem solve and to think critically.
 These exciting adult-guided activities are planned to develop many curriculum objectives, but often have a focus on Communication and Language (learning key vocabulary), The Natural World (learning about the world and observing change), Expressive Arts and Design (constructing using various resources) and Mathematics (particularly problem solving).
 Please let us know of any STEM activities you complete at home!